Nadia Petrova: 2008: Wimbledon quarterfinal, multiple titles

 Petrova was in good form heading into the final Grand Slam tournament of the year at the US Open, where she was seeded 19th.
 She handidly beat Olivia Sanchez in the first round and Hsieh Su-wei in the second but was ousted, 4–6, 6–4, 6–3, by the 16th seed Flavia Pennetta in the third round.

 Petrova bounced back to good form at the Bali Tennis Classic.
 Seeded fourth, Nadia defeated fifth seed Francesca Schiavone in the quarterfinals, but she lost in the semifinals to second seed and eventual champion Patty Schnyder, 5–7, 1–6.

 At the Pan Pacific Open in Tokyo, Petrova was unseeded, but beat two top–10 players, Ana Ivanovic, the second seed in the second round, and Agnieszka Radwańska to reach the semifinals, where she lost 1–6, 0–6 to Dinara Safina, the eventual champion.
 In the doubles tournament with Vania King, the duo managed to beat three out of the four seeded teams to win the title.
 Two weeks later in Stuttgart, she reached her third final of the season, after an impressive run, beating Barbora Záhlavová-Strýcová, Patty Schnyder, Li Na, and Victoria Azarenka in straight sets.
 She failed to win the title, this time losing to Jelena Janković, the world No. 2, 4–6, 3–6.
-Despite not winning the title, Petrova's ranking moved back into the top 15 to world No. 14 as a result of reaching the final.
+Despite not winning the title, Petrova's ranking moved back to world No. 14, as a result of reaching the final.

 Petrova was a quarterfinalist at her home event, the Kremlin Cup in Moscow, beating teenager Caroline Wozniacki, before losing to compatriot and third seed Elena Dementieva, 4–6, 6–4, 6–7.
 However, she won the doubles title (her third of the season) with Katarina Srebotnik as the pair defeated the defending champions, Cara Black and Liezel Huber, in the final.
 She was also a quarterfinalist in Linz, losing 3–6, 2–6 to Radwańska.

 At her final tournament of the season in Quebec City, Petrova won her second title of the year (and ninth of her career), beating lucky loser Angela Haynes in the semifinals and Bethanie Mattek-Sands, 4–6, 6–4, 6–1, in the final.
 This title also secured her status as the second alternate for the Tour Championships should a second player withdraw.
 This did indeed happen, and Petrova came in replacing Serena Williams, who pulled out after her second round-robin with a stomach injury.
 She lost her only match to Dementieva, 4–6, 6–4, 4–6.